robinrendle/robinrendle.com/_essays/futures-of-typography.markdown

 [^14]: Further contributing to that madness is assuming that all browsers work alike.
 In [Chrome Bias (and Finding Things To Like in Firefox)](https://css-tricks.com/chrome-bias-finding-things-like-firefox/) I described the problem where designers work exclusively in a single browser and how this leads to inconsistent, and sometimes broken, interfaces.

 [^15]: Whilst I was reading [Resilient web design](https://resilientwebdesign.com/) by Jeremy Keith all I could think about was how those ideas apply to typesetting on the web.
+My favorite section is this bit from [Chapter 4](https://resilientwebdesign.com/chapter4): “*If you build something using web technologies, and someone visits with a web browser, you can’t be sure how many of the web technologies will be supported.
+It probably won’t be 100%.
+But it’s also unlikely to be 0%.
+Some people will visit with iOS devices.
+Others will visit with Android devices.
+Some people will get 80% or 90% of what you’ve designed.
+Others will get just 20%, 30%, or 50%.
+The web isn’t a platform.
+It’s a continuum.
+Thinking of the web as a platform is a category error.
+A platform like Flash, iOS, or Android provides stability and certainty, but only under a very specific set of circumstances—your software must be accessed with the right platform‐specific runtime environment.
+The web provides no such certainty, but it also doesn’t restrict the possible runtime environments.*”

 [^16]: A number of web developers believe that this technology is important because it makes websites behave more like apps, where a website can then effectively be downloaded and used offline.
 But I think that ServiceWorkers are important because they make websites behave more like books instead.